-- Consider how data behaves

-- Can you add?
+- Consider how data behaves - Can you add?
 Subtract?
 Compare?

-- Is there a smallest, or a neutral value?

-- Is there a notion of "negative"?

-- Are values just different from one another?

-- Consider how visual channels behave

-- then match the two appropriately
+Is there a smallest, or are values just different from one another?
+Etc. - Consider how the basic visual channels behave, match the two appropriately

 Consider how the basic visual channels behave, match the two appropriately